Bredenbury, Saskatchewan

 Bredenbury is a town in the Rural Municipality of Saltcoats No. 213, in the Canadian province of Saskatchewan.
 Bredenbury is located on Highway 16 in eastern Saskatchewan.
 As of the 2016 Canadian Census, the population of Bredenbury was 372.
 The main industries in the area are farming and potash mining near Esterhazy.
 The community is known in the area for its enthusiastic Christmas light displays which have won national awards.

 History

 Bredenbury received a post office in 1890 and was incorporated in 1913.
 The town was named for Bredenbury Court, located near Bredenbury, Herefordshire.
 The court was the manor home of William Henry Barneby, who traveled three times (in 1881, 1883, 1888) to western Canada and wrote books about his experiences.

 Geography

-Bredenbury is located on the Yellowhead Highway (#16).
+Bredenbury is located on the Yellowhead Highway (Highway 16).
 It is 41 kilometres southeast of Yorkton and 50 km west of the Manitoba border.
 Bredenbury is approximately 2.5 hours from Regina and four hours from Winnipeg.
 The surrounding land is mainly used for agriculture and ranching.
+Highway 637 also comes into the town from the south.